iappyx/MultiboxMultiremote/README.md

 # MultiboxMultiremote for Itho
 *Remote control for multiple Itho fans using IDs of (multiple) own physical remotes.

 Includes webinterface using Bootstrap and supports OTA upgrades, an API, MQTT and a DHT22 sensor.
 A CC1101 868Mhz transmitter is needed.
-The 433Mhz version also seems to work (range may be limited).
+The 433Mhz version also seems to work, but range may be limited and commands sent by physical remotes are not always detected.

 Using a modified version of the ITHORadio library (included) from https://github.com/philipsen/IthoRadio.
 In turn that ITHORadio library is originally based on the library from https://github.com/supersjimmie/IthoEcoFanRFT/tree/master/Master/Itho made by 'supersjimmie' and 'klusjesman'.